blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 {% asset_img s3.png %}

 ## Certificate Manager
 Next, make sure you're in the US-East-1 (N. Virginia) region and request an SSL/TLS certificate in the AWS Certificate Manager console.
 CloudFront doesn't see the certs in other regions and you need it when you create the distribution.

-This might take a few moments but I've found the DNS validation is rather quick.
+I suggest issuing a cert for the top level domain as well as adding a wildcard to the cert for future use.
+For example, domain name would be greengotech.net and then add another name to the cert would be *.greengotech.net.
+The wild card will cover all subdomains including blog.greengotech.net.

+If you choose DNS validation, it's rather quick but still might take a few minutes before you can move to CloudFront.

 ## CloudFront
-Once a certificate has been issued in Certificate Manager, head over to the CloudFront console.
+Once a certificate has been successfully issued in Certificate Manager, head over to the CloudFront console.
 Click create distribution and select the Web option.
 Fill in the following options and keep the rest as default values:

 1. **Origin Domain Name** - use the static website hosting endpoint for the S3 bucket (i.e. **blog.greengotech.net.s3-website-us-west-2.amazonaws.com**)
 2. **Viewer Protocol Policy** - change to **Redirect HTTP to HTTPS**